 Conserving the Natural Environment ~ Biodiversity ~

-We Strive to Conserve Biodiversity which includes Natural Environment.
+We Strive to Conserve Natural Environments and Biodiversity.

-Basic ConceptReducing the Impact of Business Activities on Biodiversity
+Basic ConceptLessening the Impact of Business Activities on Biodiversity

-While the business activities of the Sekisui Chemical Group receive blessings of nature coming from biodiversity, they also negatively impact the ecosystem.
-In April 2008, the Sekisui Chemical Group incorporated biodiversity related items into its Environmental Management Policy.
-Following this, the group has been making efforts than ever before, to reduce the environmental impact of greenhouse gas emissions and hazardous chemicals, etc., and to prevent pollution by promoting the effective use of limited resources and energy.
-In 2011, the Group also established a set of guidelines on biodiversity, and strives to conserve biodiversity including natural environment, through both environmentally conscious business activities and actions to preserve the environment undertaken around the world.
+While the business activities of Sekisui Chemical Group receive blessings of nature coming from biodiversity, they also negatively impact the ecosystem.
+In April 2008, the Sekisui Chemical Group incorporated biodiversity-related items into its Environmental Management Policy.
+Following this, the Group has been making efforts to reduce the environmental impact of, for example, greenhouse gas emissions and hazardous chemicals and to prevent pollution by promoting the effective use of resources and energy that are more limited than ever.
+Having established a set of guidelines on biodiversity in 2011, the Group strives to conserve biodiversity, including the natural environment, through both environmentally conscious business activities and actions to preserve the environment undertaken around the world.

-In order to contribute to the realization of a planet where biodiversity is preserved, the Sekisui Chemical Group aims to return more natural capital to the planet than it uses by 2030, through three initiatives: expand and create Environment-Contributing Products, reduce environmental impact, and conserve the natural environment.
+To contribute to the realization of a planet where biodiversity is preserved, Sekisui Chemical Group aims to return more natural capital to the planet than it uses by 2030, through three initiatives: expand and create Environment-contributing Products, reduce environmental impact, and conserve the natural environment.

 SEKISUI Environment WeekHeld to Help Develop Human Resources with Excellent Environmental Activity Promotional Skills

-For a fifth time, in fiscal 2017, a total of 25,277 employees participated in activities.
+At the Sixth SEKISUI Environment Week, held in fiscal 2018, a total of 28,396 employees participated in activities.

 The activities were creatively devised to match each business site and included beautification around the areas, tree planting, energy-conservation in the offices and much more.

-At the Sekisui Chemical Group, in order to contribute to the elimination of deforestation as well as the sustainable use of timber resources, every effort is made to ensure that the timber used in products is logged in accordance with statutory and regulatory requirements, such as FSC certified wood.
-In addition, investigations on commercial distribution with regard to the logging area, tree species and quantity of timber materials are implemented, in order to ensure traceability.
-For recycled materials, we use timber and wood based materials that are already used in markets, as well as unused thinnings and branches.
+To contribute to the elimination of deforestation as well as the sustainable use of timber resources, at Sekisui Chemical Group every effort is made to ensure that the timber used in products is logged in accordance with statutory and regulatory requirements, such as FSC-certified wood.
+In addition, the Group conducts investigations into commercial distribution with regard to the logging area, tree species and quantity of timber materials to ensure traceability.
+For recycled materials, we use timber- and wood-based materials that are already used in markets, as well as unused thinnings and branches.

 Initiatives to Improve Green Space QualityInitiatives to Improve Green Space Quality at All Domestic Production Sites and Laboratories